Icelk/dotfiles/other-installs.md

     > Can be built with vsce (available in npm (e.g. `npm install -g vsce`)) and
     > installed using the three-dots-menu in the top right of the extensions page under `Install from VSIX...`

+## NVimPager

+I built [NVimPager](https://github.com/lucc/nvimpager) without the man pages (the dependecies were countless...) by commenting out the lines in the `makefile` in a local clone.
+It is therefore not present in `installed.txt`.

 That *should* be all...
 (PR me if I'm wrong)